Esri/vitruvio/README.md

 As input Vitruvio requires rule packages (RPK) which are authored in CityEngine.
 An RPK includes assets and a CGA rule file which encodes an architectural style.
 The download section below provides links to the several RPKs which can be used out-of-the-box in Vitruvio.

-The latest release is available on the [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/vitruvio-cityengine-plugin) (or in the [downloads section on GitHub](https://github.com/Esri/vitruvio/releases/tag/v1.0)).
+The latest release is available in the [downloads section on GitHub](https://github.com/Esri/vitruvio/releases/tag/v1.0.1).
+Please refer to the [installation guide](doc/installation.md) for installation instructions.
 Examples can be downloaded from [Vitruvio Plugin page](https://esri.github.io/cityengine/vitruvio#examples).
-Please make sure to [install Vitruvio](doc/installation.md) before running the examples.

 Vitruvio is free for non-commercial use.
 Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
 No redistribution is allowed.
 Please refer to the licensing section below for more detailed licensing information.